Cassini retirement

 The Cassini space probe was deliberately disposed of via a controlled fall into Saturn's atmosphere on September 15, 2017, ending its nearly two-decade-long mission.
 This method was chosen to prevent biological contamination of any of the moons of Saturn now thought to offer potentially habitable environments.
-Factors that influenced the mission end method included the amount of rocket fuel left, the health of the spacecraft, and funding for operations on Earth.
+Factors that influenced the mission end method included the amount of rocket fuel left, 33 kg (73 lb) of plutonium-238, the health of the spacecraft, and funding for operations on Earth.

 Some possibilities for Cassini's later stages were aerobraking into orbit around Titan, leaving the Saturn system, or making close approaches and/or changing its orbit.
 For example, it could have collected solar wind data in a heliocentric orbit.

 End of mission options

 During planning for its extended missions, various future plans for Cassini were evaluated on the basis of scientific value, cost, and time.
 Some of the options examined included collision with Saturn atmosphere, an icy satellite, or rings; another was departure from Saturn orbit to Jupiter, Uranus, Neptune, or a centaur.
 Other options included leaving it in certain stable orbits around Saturn, or departure to a heliocentric orbit.
 Each plan required certain amounts of time and changes in velocity.
 Another possibility was aerobraking into orbit around Titan.

 This table is based on page 19 of Cassini Extended Missions (NASA), from 2008.